NWPU-903PR/bioRFR/README.md

 ```

 ## How to use bioRFR
-We provide a sample scrept [`Algorithm/example.m`](https://github.com/NWPU-903PR/bioRFR/blob/master/Algorithm/example.m) which contains the complete workflow of bioRFR.
+We provide a sample script [`Algorithm/example.m`](https://github.com/NWPU-903PR/bioRFR/blob/master/Algorithm/example.m) which contains the complete workflow of bioRFR.
 In brief, it consists with the following steps.

 **1. Data preparation**